0cjs/sedoc/8bit/video.md

 alternating pixels can be used to deliberately generate these artifact colours, as in the following diagram from that article:
 <img src='img/1k07_cga_composite_solid_colors_1.png' /> <!-- 313 × 222 -->

+Jail bars and checkerboard patterns are often due to interference affecting the chroma signal which, becuase of its very high frequency (relative to the other video signals) is more susceptable to problems.
+Sources of interference include:
+1. On Y/C connections, chroma/luma interference.
+Using separately shielded
+   cables for the two signals, rather than both conductors in a single shield, can help with this, so long as the interference isn't happening inside the source device itself. [[atariage]]
+2. In both Y/C and composite, incorrect levels can cause the issue.
+For Y/C ensure levels match monitor specs, usually luma 0.7 V P-P and chroma 0.286 V P-P (see above). [[rc-xevid]]
+3. Noise in the chroma signal, often due to noise within the source device itself (e.g., ground bounce from the video chip affecting nearby circuits that buffer the chroma).
+Improving the grounding of the buffer etc. can greatly improve things.  [[rc-xevid] 18:10]

+Note that these types of problems are often less visible on CRT monitors than on LCD monitors; consider using an upscaler or video capture device when debugging.
+(It also helps with taking before/after snapshots to compare side by side.)

 #### Vertical Sync